 - Retirement and Investment Account Statements – Print out or make copies of your most recent retirement and investment account statements.

-- Family Budget – If you keep a family budget, it will be helpful for you to share a copy of this with your divorce attorney as well.
-If you don’t, your attorney will be able to use your checking and credit card statements to assess your monthly spending and child-related expenses.
+- Family Budget – If you keep a family budget, it will be helpful to share a copy of this with your divorce attorney.
+If you don’t, your attorney can use your checking and credit card statements to assess your monthly spending and child-related expenses.

 Category #2: Property-Related Matters